Vibex/Placemaker/README.md

 #### Direct Window Adjustments

 By appending additional information to a <code>WID</code> you can adjust a window after it has been processed by placemakers other functions.
+Any number of adjustments can be appended in any order to a <code>WID</code>.

-- Geometry Adjustments
+- Geometry Adjustment
   - By appending <code>+X,Y,W,H</code> to a <code>WID</code> you can adjust the windows position after placemaker has processed the window, but before it has been moved.
     - Example: <code>0x00000000+10,20,-10,-20</code> will move 0x00000000 10 pixels to the right and 20 pixels down, and decrease its width by 10 pixels and its height by 20 pixels.
 This will occur regardless of what function processes the window.
+- Position Adjustment
+  - By appending <code>+S_DIR</code> (the parameter for the <code>--slam</code> function) to a <code>WID</code> you can position a window within its determined geometry.
+When this is done the windows width and height will be their current value.
+This can be used in conjunction with <code>--tile</code> to produce a psuedo tiled mode, where windows are positioned in their tiled locations, but are free to be any size.
+    - Example: <code>0x00000000+upperright</code> will position 0x00000000 in the upper right hand corner of its set geometry.
+- Reflection Adjustment
+  - By appending <code>+mirror</code> or <code>+flip</code> you can toggle the mirror or flip state for the window.
+- WID Adjustment
+  - By appending <code>+WID</code> you can change what window will actually be effected by the movement.
+This can be used to "steal" the position of a window and apply it to something else.
+    - Example: <code>0x00000000+0x00000001</code> will use 0x00000000 for all of the window calculations, but move 0x00000001.

 #### Grid Placement